domokane/FinancePy/README.md

 ## Changelog

-See the changelog for a detailed history of changes
+See the changelog for a detailed history of changes.

 ## Contributions

 Contributions are very welcome.
 There are a number of requirements:

-* You should use CamelCase i.e. variables of the form optionPrice
+* You should use CamelCase i.e. variables of the form optionPrice.
-* Comments are required for every class and function and they should be clear
+* Comments are required for every class and function and they should be clear.
-* At least one test case must be provided for every function
+* At least one test case must be provided for every function.
 * Follow the style of the code as currently written.
 This may change over time but please use the current style as your guide.

 ## Disclaimer